sehlen-bsi/botan-docs/docs/audit_report/src/12_appendix_pr5618_review.rst

 - **Audit scope status:** module ``x509`` is in the audit scope.
 The PR changes DN equality semantics used throughout path validation, CRL association, name constraints, and certificate stores.
+- **CVE:** the defect this PR fixes was later assigned **CVE-2026-48057** ("Bypass of DN nameConstraint enforcement", credit Haruki Oyama; advisory dated 2026-08-22 in ``doc/security.rst``:
+  "The decoding of X509 distinguished names lost some relevant structure, which could allow bypassing name constraint enforcement for DNs" — i.e. the flattened-RDN representation reviewed below).
+  It is the only CVE assigned for the 3.13.0 release; the release notes reference it only as an unnumbered security item.

 What the PR does
 ----------------